simonlaszcz/vimtos/README.md

 *TOS_06* Changing the Keyboard Repeat Rate			*Kbrate*

-:Kbrate			Display the current setting
+:Kbrate			Display the current setting.
 :Kbrate initial every	Set keypresses to repeat after an initial
 			number of ticks and then every n 50/60Hz ticks.